2023 Square for Restaurants Review: Best Free Restaurant POS

 You have two main options for in-house delivery: using on-demand drivers or dispatching your own staff—however, you must choose one or the other.

 This setup is a little complex, but it allows for a lot of flexibility.
 Since Square does not require any long-term commitments, you can shift your delivery strategy at any time.
 Keep in mind, though, that the fees listed are Square’s fees.
-Third-party platforms have their own fee schedules and contract lengths, so if you use third-party tools, your costs will be higher.
+Third-party platforms have their own fee schedules and contract lengths, so if you use third-party tools, your costs may be higher.

 Square for Restaurants is one of the most straightforward POS systems to set up and run.
 You create a Square account, download Square for Restaurants from the Apple App Store onto an iPad, and you’re good to go.
 Square sends your first card reader to you for free, but if you don’t want to wait for shipping, you can pick up a Square card reader at a local office supply store.
 You can easily add third-party integrations or additional Square modules with a few clicks in your Square dashboard.